Skip to content

 Starting at Thorncombe Woods Visitor Centre, this 2-mile walk explores the childhood landscape of Thomas Hardy.
 Along the way, you’ll hear readings and discussions linking Hardy’s words to the natural surroundings.
 This walk is a regular drop in so booking is not necessary.
 Follow the link below for the dates and times.

-As part of the Festival of Archeology we are offering this free, 3.5 hour walk around the incredible landscape where the Hardy Monument sits.
-Taking place on the 19th July at 10.30am you can spend time with our expert guides who will talk to you about all things hisorical that we pass through or near.
+This is a 3.5 hour walk around the incredible landscape where the Hardy Monument sits.
+Starting at10.30am you can spend time with our expert guides who will talk to you about all things hisorical that we pass through or near.

 #DorsetFestivalofArchaeology